entmike/ip-hackathon/README.md

 ## Overview

-This GitHub Repository contains source code to a few different apps that were used in the IP Hackathon 2019 competition.
+This GitHub Repository contains source code to a few different apps that were used in the IP Hackathon August 2019 competition.

 ## Application Overview